seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - even 2D array with a variety of double entries
 - a jagged 2D array with a variety of double entries

+### equal
+>returns true if two 2D arrays are exactly equal, false otherwise

+The following test cases were developed based on the documentation of the `equal` method and its source code.

+- two fully equal arrays passed
+- two arrays the same length but unequal members
+- first array is null, second is fine
+- second array is null, first is fine
+- both arrays are null
+- arrays are of unequal lengths

 ## Range

 ### equals